KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 .. figure:: media/image502.png

 The CSS component allows to insert css classes that will be used by the HTML code of the widget.
-It's also possible to use *@import* command if the referred url is inside the whitelist.
+It's also possible to use `@import` command if the referred url is inside the whitelist.

 The HTML component allows to insert HTML tags in order to create a structure to host the custom chart and additional structural informations.

 The JavaScript component is the code section, and allows to insert the custom chart code, custom Javascript code and the API usage.

-To use the api the keyword is **datastore**. datastore is object that contains the actual data; it has methods to iterate over results and get all values, as the Java counterpart, plus some other methods as the following:
+To use the API the keyword is **datastore**.
+Datastore is an object that contains the actual data; it has methods to iterate over results and get all values plus some other methods as the following:

 **getDataArray**